kevoreilly/CAPEv2/README.md

 ![image](https://github.com/kevoreilly/CAPEv2/assets/22219888/a44f2f8a-10df-47cc-9690-5ef08f04ea6b)

-Parsing can be done using either of CAPE's, [RATDecoders](https://github.com/kevthehermit/RATDecoders), [DC3-MWCP](https://github.com/Defense-Cyber-Crime-Center/DC3-MWCP) or [MalDuck](https://github.com/CERT-Polska/malduck/tree/master/malduck/) framework.
+Parsing can be done using CAPE's own framework, alternatively the following frameworks are supported: [RATDecoders](https://github.com/kevthehermit/RATDecoders), [DC3-MWCP](https://github.com/Defense-Cyber-Crime-Center/DC3-MWCP) or [MalDuck](https://github.com/CERT-Polska/malduck/tree/master/malduck/)

 #### Special note about config parsing frameworks:
 * Due to the nature of malware, since it changes constantly when any new version is released, something might become broken!
-* We suggest using only pure Python with entry point `def config(data):` that will be called by `cape_utils.py` and 0 complications.
+* We suggest using CAPE's framework which is simply pure Python with entry point `def extract_config(data):` that will be called by `cape_utils.py` and 0 complications.
     * As a bonus, you can reuse your extractors in other projects.

 ### Automated Unpacking